nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `delete -s i/A0987654X`
 * `delete i/A0987654X`

-After running `add -s i/A0987654X n/Alex Yeoh p/Data Caching e/e09876567@u.nus.edu` from the previous part, we have Alex Yeoh as a new student in the list.
+Suppose we have Alex Yeoh as a new student in the list with the details given in the image below.

 ![Before deleting student](images/delete-student-1.png)